graphql-aspnet/graphql-aspnet.github.io/docs/logging/standard-events.md

 ### Action Unhandled Exception

-This event is raised if an unhandled exception occurs within the controller action method body.
+This event is recorded if an unhandled exception occurs within the controller action method body.
 Should this event occur the field will be abandoned and a null value returned as the result of the field.
 Child fields will not be processed but the operation will continue to attempt to resolve other sibling fields and their children.

 **Important Properties**